 This “one-size-fits-all” approach doesn’t take into account a member’s age, meaning that a 58-year-old approaching retirement is exposed to the same risk, and same returns, as an 18-year-old who has just started their first job.

-They’d also be exposed to the same potential losses in times of volatility, without as much time to make up their losses.
+They also be may be exposed to the same potential losses in times of volatility, without as much time to make up their losses.

 We know that our members are at different stages in their working life and have different appetites for investment risk.
 So, in 2007 we launched Australia’s first lifestage investing, disrupting the traditional one-size-fits-all approach to super.

 In the Lifestage investment option, the mix of investments spread from mostly growth assets (generally riskier, such as shares and property), to more defensive assets (generally less risky, such as cash and fixed interest), as they move through their working lives, as shown in the graph below.

 As a result, the returns our older members receive might differ to those that someone younger might receive, as they’d be exposed to different levels of investment risk, depending on which decade they were born, and how many years they have left until their anticipated retirement.

 Members born in these decades could have up to 40 years left until retirement, meaning they have more time to withstand the ups and downs of the market, and as such benefit from potentially higher returns.
-As a result, the amount of growth assets their super is invested in with the Lifestage investment option is currently sitting around 90%, with around 10% in defensive assets.
+As a result, the amount of growth assets their super is invested in with the Lifestage investment option is currently sitting around 86%, with the remaining invested in defensive assets.

 Members born in this decade are generally closer to the back half of their working life.
 The investment in growth assets for this group is around 59% which means the allocation to more defensive assets (generally less risky, like cash and fixed interest) has been increased.